grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 a little busy today, warm outside!!

+all of the sushi restaurants dont open until noon today bc its sunday ughhh

 | Things I can’t talk about here | Why                                                                                                                                                                              |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | My thesis ideas                | It's one thing that I get scooped by someone, it's so embarrassing that it's going to be someone who can't even grasp my idea and does a mediocre job trying to scoop it, lolsad |